HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/README.md

 ### Game objects do not collide with obstacles in debug mode.
 Make sure you use `HandlePosition()` instead of `GetPosition()`.
 See the [documentation](https://github.com/HassoPlattnerInstituteHCI/unity-dualpanto-framework/blob/master/Assets/documentation/documentation.md) for more info on usage.

 ### No input or output from the DualPanto is arriving, the Console is showing *Received sync*, but no *Received heartbeat*.
 This might be due to obstacles registering before the device is ready.
 Insert a `Task.Delay(1000)` to wait 1 second before registering an obstacle.

+### The device keeps crashing
+You might be adding too many obstacles at once.
+The Panto has a limited capacity for the amount and size for obstacles it can store at any time.
+A large obstacle takes up as much capacity as many small ones.
+If you only need obstacles on one handle, it is good practice to only only toggle `onUpper` or `onLower`.

 ### Debugging
 If you keep having troubles, you can enable `show raw values` in the DualPantoSync component.
 A Popup will show you the raw position and rotation values Unity receives for each handle, how much time has passed since t last received a heartbeat from the device, the name of the port and the current protocol revision id.